AdobeDocs/experience-manager-learn.it-IT/help/forms/ic-print-channel-tutorial/configuring-line-chart.md

 ---
 title: Configurazione del grafico a linee per il primo documento di comunicazione interattivo
 seo-title: Configuring line chart for your first interactive communication document
-description: Questa è la parte 8 dell'esercitazione su più passaggi per creare il primo documento di comunicazione interattivo per il canale di stampa.
+description: Questa è la parte 8 di un tutorial a più passaggi per creare il primo documento di comunicazione interattiva per il canale di stampa.
 In questa parte verrà aggiunto un grafico a linee per visualizzare il saldo del conto.
 seo-description: This is part 8 of multistep tutorial for creating your first interactive communications document for the print channel.
 In this part, we will add a Line chart to display the account balance.
 uuid: a4394874-a080-4b6a-a3eb-ffc71504919d
 feature: Interactive Communication